ishmeetss-google/locust-ltf/README.md

 - **Test Duration**: Run tests long enough to observe stable behavior
   - 5-10 minutes for initial tests
   - 30+ minutes for performance validation

+- **Number of Neighbors**:Number of nearest neighbors to find in each query

+- **QPS per User**:The QPS each user should target.
+Locust will try to maintain this rate, but if latency is high, actual QPS may be lower.

 ### 3. Monitoring During Tests